 Time to Bond?

 The most premium materials will be rendered useless if the cladder doesn’t properly bond the metals together.
-Working with a partner who has the experience and machinery to ensure the highest-level bonding will guarantee a long-lasting pan that will hold up to extreme heats.
+Your cookware manufacturer working with a partner who has the experience and machinery to ensure proper bonding will guarantee a long-lasting piece of cookware that will hold up to extreme heats.

 The best metal cladders use “stress tests” to make sure only the highest quality cladded discs head to the punching process.

 As a result, we’ve come to know a lot about metal, cladding, and cookware.
-So even if you don’t buy Made In, we’re here to help you through any cookware confusion.
+You can browse our full collection here, and even if you don’t buy Made In we’re here to help you through any cookware confusion.